-If you are looking for an inherent way to strategically align your projects with the goals of the business, MS Project will not be much of a help (unless you additionally buy and add Project Server).
+If you are looking for an inherent way to align your projects with the goals of the business strategically, MS Project will not be much of a help (unless you additionally buy and add Project Server).
 But with BigPicture, you can successfully manage all your initiatives at the project, program, and portfolio levels.

 Notably, the Overview module will keep all your initiatives in one place based on the hierarchy you assign to them.
 It will also let you structure the initiatives and track their progress in a unified and standardized way.
-It is a very flexible module where you can customize views in a variety of ways, add new initiatives, and manage the existing ones.
+It is a very flexible module where you can customize views in various ways, add new initiatives, and manage existing ones.

 No matter which BigPicture version you choose (enterprise or standard), you will have access to all the Modules and templates, including essential portfolio-management features (e.g., resources, risks, cross-project dependencies, and much more).